mozilla/contain-facebook/README.md

 * many new domains, per [PRs against the source repo](https://github.com/mozilla/contain-facebook/pulls).

+You can install this add-on from the `.xpi` file included in this repo.
+Or follow the instructions below.

 To use this plugin, you will need to build and load it manually into Firefox.